SidonTheTroll/Erstes-Jahr/English/Supplementary/5-mothers-day.md

 # 14. What changes in the behavior of Mrs Pearson startled Doris and Cyril?
 What possible reasons do they suggest?

+Doris and Cyril discuss among themselves how their mother has changed.
+She was talking rough to them, smoking and didn't prepared their tea at all.
+They think that their mother had hit ther head with something that made her mother lose her mind.
 # 15. How does Mrs Pearson teach her children to be responsible adults?

+First she scolds them for guffauling and giggling.
+Then she has a dig at their lifestyle.

 # 16. What is Mrs Pearson's opinion on Charlie Spence?

+Mrs Pearson said that Charlie Spence is buck toothed and half witted and she wouldn't like to be seen dead with a fellow like Charlie Spence.

 # 17. How do you think is George Pearson treated at the club?

+The members of the club laugh at George.
+He is in fact, one of their standing jokes.
+They all call him Pompy-Ompy Pearson because they think he is quite slow and pompous.
+Although this joke is quite famous, George is unaware of it.

 # 18. What objection does Mrs Pearson does have against George going to the club frequently?

+Mrs Pearson was perplexed as to why her husband George spends so much time in the club despite the fact that he is mocked and called names by the member.
+Every night, George abandons his wife, Mrs Pearson.

 # 19. What is Doris's idea about the incident that made her mother behave so strangely?

+Doris suggests to her brother Cyril that their mother could have hit her head against something and got a concussion and therefore she behaved in a strange way.

 # 20. Why does Mrs Pearson doubt the value of Cyril's opinion?

+She tells Cyril frankly that he knows nothing about the worldly affairs.
+He spends too much time and good money an amusement shows like Greyhound race, dirt tracks and ice shows.

 # 21. Why is George Pearson incensed (provoked) at Mrs Fitzgerald's utterances (words)?

+George reacts with horror and surprise when his neighbor, Mrs Fitzgerald addresses him with his first name George instead of the formal George Pearson.

 # 22. Why does Mrs Pearson threatened to slap her husband?

+George gets angry at being humiliated in the presence of his neighbor.
+He loses his temper and asks his wife if she has gone mad.
+This is too much for him to bear.
+She jumps and threatens to slap George if he shouts at her again.

 # 23. How does the real Mrs Pearson learn about her daughter's miserable state?

 # 24. How does the real Mrs Fitzgerald's final advice to Mrs Pearson after reversion to their original personalities?